d-shaktiranjan/hi-dev/README.md

 npx hi-dev d-shaktiranjan
 ```

-Also you can mention `@` before the user name, but it's completely optional.
+You can also mention `@` before the username, but it's completely optional.

 ```bash
 npx hi-dev @d-shaktiranjan